 County employees are not required to contribute to the plan.
 The County contributes the entire cost of the Plan, using the actuarial basis described in the annual valuation report.
 Due to budget constraints, and because the County's pension plan was funded at a 121% funded level for the 2011 valuation year, the County made a zero contribution to the Plan for FY2011 and FY2012.
 A zero contribution has also been budgeted for FY2013.
-It is the intention of the Board of Commissioners to keep the plan funded at a 100% funding level and funding for the FY2014 will be based on the 2013 valuation report received in August, 2013.
+It is the intention of the Board of Commissioners to keep the plan funded at a 100% funding level and funding for the FY2014 is currently planned at a 50% level but will be based on the 2013 valuation report received in August, 2013.